You've been learning English your whole life. School, university, maybe even a language course or two along the way.

 But Business English alone won't get you to the kind of clear, confident communication your work actually demands.

-Want to understand the full picture — including where English for Engineers sits, what Simplified Technical English (STE) is, and why engineers struggle with English even at a high level?
-Read the companion article: What Is Technical English? →
+Want to understand the full picture — including where Technical English sits, what Simplified Technical English (STE) is, and why engineers struggle with English even at a high level?
+Read the companion article:

 Ready to Go Beyond the Basics?